 There are no significant differences between the two surveys concerning the fact that gender aspects are not part of bi- or multi-lateral agreements (25/31 in 2017 and 16/17 in 2019).
 The only national authority to include gender in agreements is the Flanders region in Belgium.
 The same is true for the reasons stated for why gender issues are not implemented in international STI agreements.
 In 2017, 46% of respondents and in 2019 a figure of 50% answered that the agreement level is not the right one on which to introduce gender aspects, and that this is done on the operational level (Work Programmes, Calls, etc.); 35% in 2017 and 30% in 2019 considered gender issues to be of limited relevance for the overall programme goals.
-As for comments, two representatives stated that their programmes needed to be revised because some of them dated back over 30 years and that implies that their agreements are of a general nature (the Federal Ministry of Education and Research of Germany and the Ministry of Education and Research of Norway).
+As for comments, two representatives stated that their programmes needed to be revised because some of them dated back over 30 years and that implies that their agreements are of a general nature (the Federal Ministry of Education and Research of Norway).